 From being an Econ major at Mizzou to my various corporate career experiences, it seems I’ve ALWAYS been the only female representation my age in some fields and it has been quite an experience.
 Working with a lot of guys is certainly a different office flow than those of more female-dominated work genres like nursing, social work, or beauty.
 It’s no secret we are from Venus and men Mars, meaning we just have a different way of going about things.
 And as a STRONG cultural feminist, working with a bunch of Martians can get overwhelming when your thought process doesn’t align with their simple ( and sometimes vulgar) ways.
 So how does a smart career woman do it?
 How do we stand strong, yet remain feminine?
 Well, we learn and we adapt.
-Allow me to share some key things:
+Allow me to share some key things about how to romp with the big dogs as a poodle.:

 - Say it with your chest